-With so many grass seed types to choose from, and what seems like a lot of information on when and how you should sow your seed from scratch, hopefully, this simple guide will help you on your way to achieving the gorgeous green grass you had hoped for!
+With so many grass seed types to choose from and what seems like a lot of information on when and how you should sow your seed from scratch, hopefully, this simple guide on how to seed a new lawn will help you on your way to achieving the gorgeous green grass you had hoped for!

 Just like every home, every garden will be different.
 Different soil types, different amounts of sunlight, and different purposes.
 Making sure that you have the right grass seed is ensuring that you have selected one that is fit for your purpose.
 So, let’s find out what grass seed you need.

 If your garden is the heart of your home and a place where your family, kids and pets go to play and relax, then you should try our FAMILY: Kids and Pets grass seed; it’s a hardwearing grass seed that will produce a fast-growing lawn.

 For a front garden that will turn heads, try our STATEMENT: Front Lawn grass seed.
 It will produce an ornamental lawn, which will lend itself nicely to creating those all-important stripes.
 To keep the neighbours peering over the fences and jealous of your lawn, our SUPERSTAR: Back Lawn will do just that!
 It’s a blend of perennial ryegrass with strong creeping red fescue, perfect for those who want a showstopping lawn without compromising on quality!